CS35L/bar-backend/docs/design.md

 {
     email: optional string, // optional email, used for notifications and saving passwords.
     title: string, // the title, or name of the box
-    description: optional string, // the box's description
     password: string, // user-entered password for this box
     captchaCode: string, // CAPTCHA code, for verification }
 ```

-The response is a the box id, in plain string; The header is 201 Created, meaning the resource (box) is created.
+The response is the box id, in plain string; The header is 201 Created, meaning the resource (box) is created.

 #### POST `/api/ask/<box-id>`